hmontenegro/biostar-recipes/docs/recipe-howto.md

 ## If I modify a recipe will my previous results be altered?

 No. A result has a snapshot of the recipe as it existed at the time the run was initiated.
+If you alter a recipe you would need to re-run the analysis.

-## What is a recipe built from?
+## What are recipes built from?

 A recipe is built out of two files: